 Now, is it possible to write a book or make a movie that pleases both people like me, who prefer non-obvious setup, and those who prefer no setup at all.

 Well, yes.
 Matrix telephone conversations.
 Misdirection is the key.
 Conversations that seem to be about one thing on the surface, but as you go, you realise they were about something else entirely.
 Always give plausible reasons for someone acting oddly.
 “I thought the character was upset about her father’s death, but it turned out she was also conflicted about selling out her friend to the villain”.

 Always have characters act in character.
 That includes for the misdirection and for the plot twist as well.
-Sure, the shy, timid, compassionate one might actually be faking all that and be an axe murderer … but you can bet your cotton socks that you’d better have some good reasons for why they picked that particular cover, how they maintained that cover, and some foreshadowing that there might be something else to them.
+Sure, the shy, timid, compassionate one might actually be faking all that and be an axe murderer … but you can bet your last doughnut that you’d better have some good reasons for why they picked that particular cover, how they maintained that cover, and some foreshadowing that there might be something else to them.

 Actually one of the best ways to do this is to use tropes, then subvert.
 Puella Magi Madoka Magica has a plot twist only a handful of episodes into the show, which suddenly changes everything you thought you knew about the show.
 How did they set that one up?
 With the visuals alone.
 Pastel colours, standard drawing style, very typical anime school uniforms, and character types you could pick out a mile away.
 It conforms so exactly to its genre that when things get ugly, you’re forced to rethink everything.